HITECHCRIME/HC_SG51_Colorized_World/README.md

 through the tears yeah (tears)
 - then again
 twin soul
-seperate flames
+(we're) seperate flames
 different context (?)
 that's where hate comes in
-no simple minds who knows (when) what next day'll bring ya (reverb)
+no simple minds who knows (when) what next day'll bring ya (reverb) ------- ?

 no hidden layers
 just the grief